Aishwarya618/Call-Centre-Dashboard---Power-BI/README.md

-The Call Centre Dashboard using Power BI is a dynamic reporting tool designed to provide insights into call center operations.
-This Power BI dashboard enables call center managers and supervisors to monitor key performance indicators (KPIs) and make data-driven decisions to improve efficiency and customer satisfaction.
+The Call Centre Dashboard using Power BI is a dynamic reporting tool designed to provide insights into call centre operations.
+This Power BI dashboard enables call centre managers and supervisors to monitor key performance indicators (KPIs) and make data-driven decisions to improve efficiency and customer satisfaction.

 This includes features like as follows: